Javuru/Steganography-/README.md

 # Steganography-
-Detection of Hidden Content,Text Embedding, Image-in-Media Embedding, Image-in-Image Embedding and Data Extraction from content that were created or hidden using LBS(Least Significant Bit )
+Detection of Hidden Content,Text Embedding in image/video/audio, Image-in-Media Embedding, Image-in-Image Embedding and Data Extraction from content that were created or hidden using LBS(Least Significant Bit )